Vardhan-R/IITH-AIMS-Grade-Viewer/README.md

-# IITH-AIMS-Grade-Viewer
+# IITH AIMS Grade Viewer

-View all Your Grades
+Forgot to fill the course feedback?
+No problem!
+View all your grades with this!